bhrrc/modernslaveryregistry.org/README.md

 ## Deploying

-We're using Elastic Beanstalk to host the app on AWS.
+We're using Elastic Beanstalk to manage the app on AWS.

 ### Configure Elastic Beanstalk CLI